Bones

 Short bones

-A thin external layer of compact bone covers vast spongy bone and marrow, making a shape that is more or less cuboid.
-The carpal bones and tarsal bones fall into this category.
+In the short bones, a thin external layer of compact bone covers vast spongy bone and marrow, making a shape that is more or less cuboid.

 Flat bones

-Two layers of compact bone cover both spongy bone and bone marrow space.
+In flat bones, the two layers of compact bone cover both spongy bone and bone marrow space.
 They grow by replacing connective tissue.
 Fibrocartilage covers their articular surfaces.
-This group is compiled of the:
+This group includes the following bones:

 Irregular bones